 The ability to reduce catheter size facilitates TRI in more patients.
 Use of smaller catheters reduces trauma to the radial artery, reducing vascular access complications, attaining improved clinical outcomes and enhancing patient comfort.

 Large, randomized, controlled clinical trials demonstrate TRI, compared with the transfemoral approach (i.e. vascular access through the groin), provides important patient safety benefits, including reduced:

 - Death, myocardial infarction and stroke8

 - Contrast administration9

-In the US, TRI has grown from less than 5% of PCI in 2007 to approximately 30% today12, representing the fastest growing segment in coronary stenting.
+In the US, TRI has grown from less than 5% of PCI in 2007 to greater than 50% today12, representing the fastest growing segment in coronary stenting.
 This is being driven in large part by quality of clinical outcomes, and in particular reduced bleeding complications, particularly in ACS patients.

 Since 2009 the Centers for Medicare and Medicaid Services (CMS) is publicly reporting hospital readmission rates to increase the transparency of hospital care, with the goal of helping consumers choose a care venue and provide hospitals with a benchmark in their quality improvement efforts.

 CMS went further in 2012, launching the Hospital Readmissions Reduction Program (HRRP), in which hospitals with high rates of readmissions for acute myocardial infarction, heart failure, and pneumonia are penalized with a 3% reduction in Medicare payments.
 HRRP is expected to expand in the coming years to include penalties for PCI readmissions.

 Svelte technologies achieve ultra-low profiles and unsurpassed deliverability through state-of-the-art design and materials.